 The ancients believed God would make destiny manifest in the stars, said Gregory J. Riley, New Testament professor at United Methodist-related Claremont (Calif.)
 School of Theology.
 So, it was no surprise that Jesus’ birth was accompanied “by the appearance of his star in the very fabric of the heavens.”

-The exact nature of that heavenly body has been a source of speculation — for Bible scholars, children's book authors, astronomers and, in recent decades, planetarium audiences.
-Discussion of the star is part of Bakersfield College's annual December planetarium show, "Season of Light," which Strobel hosts.
+The exact nature of that heavenly body has been a source of speculation — for Bible scholars, children’s book authors, astronomers and, in recent decades, planetarium audiences.
+Discussion of the star is part of Bakersfield College's planetarium show, “Season of Light,” Strobel has hosted each December before COVID-19.

 “And look, the star they had seen in the east went ahead of them until it stood over the place where the child was.
 When they saw the star, they were filled with joy.”
 (Matthew 2: 9-10)